YuriiTkachuk/pages-templates/src/tv4.com/tv4.md

 <center>  ![pot of blueberries](../../assets/images/tv4-pot.jpg) </center>

-1.  <span>Look after the countryside.
-Leave it as you found it and always follow the Country Code.</span>
+1. Look after the countryside.
+Leave it as you found it and always follow the Country Code.
-2.  <span>Don’t be greedy!
+2. Don’t be greedy!
 If you are lucky enough to find a lot of food, it doesn’t mean you have to take it all!
-Leave some for other people and, more importantly, for any animals that need this food to survive.</span>
+Leave some for other people and, more importantly, for any animals that need this food to survive.
-3.  <span>Do plenty of research.
+3. Do plenty of research.
 Buy yourself a guidebook so that you can identify what you find.
 A great choice is Richard Mabey’s Food for Free.
 It was written over forty years ago but it is an absolute classic.
-Another author whose books are well worth a look is John Wright, who has written a series of foraging books including Edible Seashore and Mushrooms.</span>
+Another author whose books are well worth a look is John Wright, who has written a series of foraging books including Edible Seashore and Mushrooms.
-4.  <span>Don’t pick anything that is growing next to a road, no matter how tasty it looks.
+4. Don’t pick anything that is growing next to a road, no matter how tasty it looks.
 Traffic fumes can make any food unsafe to eat.
-You should also avoid any plants that could have been sprayed with insecticides.</span>
+You should also avoid any plants that could have been sprayed with insecticides.
-5.  <span>Try and speak to other foragers in your area to find good spots to visit in search of food.
-Most parts of the country have foraging groups that you can join.</span>
+5. Try and speak to other foragers in your area to find good spots to visit in search of food.
+Most parts of the country have foraging groups that you can join.
-6.  <span>Always be prepared.
+6. Always be prepared.
 Remember to take warm clothes, plenty of water and something to eat.
-Also, if you go out foraging alone, make sure that someone knows where you are going and when you will be returning.</span>
+Also, if you go out foraging alone, make sure that someone knows where you are going and when you will be returning.
-7.  <span>The first time you go foraging, either take an expert with you or go on an organised foraging walk.
-This way you will get the confidence to correctly identify what is safe to eat.</span>
+7. The first time you go foraging, either take an expert with you or go on an organised foraging walk.
+This way you will get the confidence to correctly identify what is safe to eat.
-8.  <span>Remember; never pick anything if you are not sure what it is.
-Some mushrooms and berries are poisonous and can be very dangerous!</span>
+8. Remember; never pick anything if you are not sure what it is.
+Some mushrooms and berries are poisonous and can be very dangerous!
-9.  <span>Tune in to Wild Food on TV4 every week to get foraging tips and cooking ideas.</span>
+9. Tune in to Wild Food on TV4 every week to get foraging tips and cooking ideas.
-10.  <span>Finally, get out there and have lots of fun foraging!</span>
+10. Finally, get out there and have lots of fun foraging!